r-lib/gargle/.github/CONTRIBUTING.md

 # Contributing to gargle

-This outlines how to propose a change to gargle. gargle and the r-lib organization generally follow the development practices of the tidyverse.
-For more detailed info about contributing, please see the tidyverse
-[**development contributing guide**](https://rstd.io/tidy-contrib).
+This outlines how to propose a change to gargle.
+For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).

 ### Fixing typos